jeromew21/AI-free-rules/README.md

 - However, it's too tempting to have it generate code for you.
 Right now, the agents have you opting out of full automation, which makes me very uncomfortable.
 - Exceptions may be made in the future.

-# Rule #2: You may use AI to generate unit tests.
+# Rule #2: EXCEPTIONS TO RULE #1
-- Self-explanatory
+- You may use AI agents to generate unit tests.

-# Rule #3: You may use AI to generate documentation.
+- You may use AI agents to generate documentation.
-- For example, to annotate a function with Doxygen style comments.
+- You may use AI agnets to write your frontend.

 # Rule #4: You may use AI to ask high level questions.

 # Rule #5: You may use AI to get API documentation.

 # Rule #6: You may use AI to fill in well defined functions.